 Experimental radiointerferometric network was created with the purpose of providing independent continuous orbital support to the future Ukrainian geostationary telecommunication satellite (GTS) "Lybid".
 The network can be used to monitor the technological maneuvers of GTS, to detect the facts of its collision with space debris, to clarify a model of moving objects in geostationary orbits.

-Today, the network consists of five stations spaced out and located in:
+Today, the network consists of ten stations located in:

 Δτ = τi - τk ,